-Requirements: The MFA requires 57 hours.
-Students take four courses in ocumentary storytelling that address the core principles of research, theory, non-ction writing, direction, and production design as well as courses in cinematography and sound and editing.
-Students receive nine credit hours for their creative thesis lm, which they defend in the fall semester of their third year.
-The opportunity to create transmedia work is oered through The Imagination Project and courses in entrepreneurship and pedagogy prepare students for careers as entrepreneurial artists and academicians.
+The Master of Fine Arts degree requires 57 hours of coursework.
+Students take four courses in documentary storytelling that address the core principles of research, theory, non-fiction writing, direction, and production design as well as courses in cinematography and sound and editing.
+Students receive nine credit hours for their creative thesis film, which they defend in the fall semester of their third year.
+The opportunity to create transmedia work is offered through The Imagination Project and courses in entrepreneurship and pedagogy prepare students for careers as entrepreneurial artists and academicians.
 Students may also take elective courses in an area of special interest.